 What do you do for fun?

-I love a good movie night… am hopelessly addicted to entirely too many TV shows (Scandal, Revenge, Homeland, White Collar, Once Upon a Time, and old 24 + Lost reruns are my favorite right now.)
+I love a good movie night… am hopelessly addicted to entirely too many TV shows (Good Behavior, This is Us, Scandal, The Blacklist, Netflix everything and old 24 + Lost reruns are my favorite right now.)
 New York has so much to offer in terms of food + culture so I try to check out a handful of restaurants every month, and to get to museums, etc. To me, nothing is better than a good bottle of wine and a cheese plate shared with friends.
-And crafts.
-I could sit on my floor making jewelry forever!
-Between my blog and my day job I don’t have time for much else, though I also love to travel whenever I have the free time.